-Based on the Northern end of the Gold Coast at Runaway Bay, our family lawyers are able to assist you with a variety of family law matters, including marital/de facto property settlement, children’s issues including child support, pre-nuptial or other binding financial agreements, divorce matters, spousal maintenance or superannuation issues and we understand the importance of having a lawyer who will understand the sensitive issues you are experiencing, and who will use their best endeavours to resolve your matter expeditiously, and with a minimal amount of stress for all parties involved.
+Based on the Northern end of the Gold Coast at Runaway Bay, our experienced family lawyers are able to assist you with a variety of family law matters, including marital/de facto property settlement, children’s issues including child support, pre-nuptial or other types of binding financial agreements, divorce matters, spousal maintenance or superannuation issues.
+Our Gold Coast lawyers understand the importance of having a lawyer who will understand the sensitive issues you are experiencing, and who will use their best endeavours to resolve your matter expeditiously, and with a minimal amount of stress for all parties involved.

-Our focus on the provision of cost effective and professional legal solutions in combination with a legal team with a high level of negotiation experience, means that our solicitors will attempt all methods of settlement (including mediation and round table conferences if these are appropriate in your circumstances) before considering taking the matter to the Family Court or Federal Magistrates Court.
-Our lawyers will always conduct your matter with the utmost level of professionalism, diligence and dignity, and in a calm, empathetic manner.
+Our focus on the provision of cost effective and professional legal solutions, in combination with a legal team with a high level of negotiation experience, means that our lawyers will attempt all methods of settlement (including mediation and round table conferences if these are appropriate in your circumstances) before considering taking the matter to the Family Court or Federal Magistrates Court.
+Our family lawyers will always conduct your matter with the utmost level of professionalism, diligence and dignity, and in a calm and empathetic manner.

 - Divorce Law and Separation